RTippin/messenger/docs/Events.md

 ---

 - The majority of the core actions in this package will dispatch event(s).
 This gives you the flexibility to attach your own event listeners as needed.
-- By default, specific events have already been subscribed to internally through our event subscribers.
+- By default, specific events have already been subscribed to internally through the event subscribers.
 Depending on your config settings, these subscribers can be enabled or disabled.
   - [BotSubscriber][link-bot-subscriber]
   - [CallSubscriber][link-call-subscriber]
   - [SystemMessageSubscriber][link-system-message-subscriber]